-In a very hurried move after the mysterious death of Amit Bachhan, the techie from Dwarka, Delhi is said to have hanged himself and committed suicide, if we believe as report published in the ace media Times of India, on 5th January at 11 pm IST.
+In a very hurried move after the mysterious death of Amit Bachchan, the techie from Dwarka, Delhi is said to have hanged himself and committed suicide.
+The report is published in the ace media Times of India, on 5th January at 11 pm IST.

 The point to note here is Amit’s body was recovered on Sunday, 4th January early morning.

-Please note salient points of any autopsy to be conducted (refer to the paper for more details)-
+Please note, the salient points of an autopsy (refer to the paper for more details)-

-Requisition for autopsy can only be received until 4 pm IST.
+Requisition for an autopsy can only be received until 4 pm IST.

 Medical officer should study all necessary details about the dead person before starting the autopsy.

 Please note another important observation made in this report –

 “The necessary papers authorizing the medical officer to hold an autopsy are frequently brought by the police long after the body has arrived.
 This dilatory method on the part of police has occasionally led to the decomposition of the body in post-mortem room even when it has arrived in a good condition.”

 (page # 376 of the report, 4th and fifth para)

 So we understand that with so many restrictions in place regarding autopsy and in no way an autopsy can be done in one days time by any competent Indian authority.